Rishik-Y/rishik-y.github.io/GSoC/GSoC.md

 It's all a bit steeped in domain specific knowledge which is distributed all over the internet.
 I have an unorganized and non-exhaustive pile of links I used to get a better idea of the problem which may be of interest to some: [Research Links](Resources.md)

-For a thorough explanation on my though process from start to finish, please go through this: [My Thought Process](Thought_Process.md)
+For a thorough explanation on my though process from start to finish, please go through this: [My Thought Process](Though_Process/Thought_Process_1.md)

 For a Direct Info on the end changes I made, please go through this: [My End Changes](End_Changes.md)

+I will be explaining in a manner such that even newbie in Linux could understand, So for people who are professionals in Linux, please go easy on me, for simplifying some parts of the documentation.